Anti-spam techniques: Tarpits

 A tarpit is any server software which intentionally responds extremely slowly to client commands.
 By running a tarpit which treats acceptable mail normally and known spam slowly or which appears to be an open mail relay, a site can slow down the rate at which spammers can inject messages into the mail facility.
 Depending on the server and internet speed, a tarpit can slow an attack by a factor of around 500.
 Many systems will simply disconnect if the server doesn't respond quickly, which will eliminate the spam.
 However, a few legitimate email systems will also not deal correctly with these delays.
 The fundamental idea is to slow the attack so that the perpetrator has to waste time without any significant success.

-An organization can successfully deploy a tarpit if it is able to define the range of addresses, protocols, and ports for deception.
+An organization can successfully deploy a tarpit if it can define the range of addresses, protocols, and ports for deception.
 The process involves a router passing the supported traffic to the appropriate server while those sent by other contacts are sent to the tarpit.
 Examples of tarpits include the Labrea tarpit, Honeyd, SMTP tarpits, and IP-level tarpits.